-A Python NumPy array is designed to work with large arrays.
+A NumPy array is designed to work with large arrays.
 There are many existing Python functions that have been created to process NumPy arrays, the most noted being contained in the SciPy scientific computing package for Python.

-Working with tables and feature data
+Tables and feature data

 To convert NumPy arrays to tables and feature classes, the arrays must be structured arrays.
 Structured arrays include fields (or structs) that are used to map the data to field in ArcGIS table and feature classes.
 For more information on structured arrays, see Structured arrays.